-Did you know that the University of Utah has over 60 miles of sidewalks (and that doesn’t even include Research Park)?
-The Universal Design and Access committee is gathering and updating University data on campus sidewalks to help convey accurate information about access and paths of travel on campus and identify needed improvements.
+Did you know that the University has over 60 miles of sidewalks (and that doesn’t even include Research Park)?
+The Universal Design and Access Committee is gathering and updating data on campus sidewalks to help convey accurate information about access and paths of travel on campus and identify needed improvements.

 Over the past several years, many ADA improvements have been made on campus, including the installation of ADA ramps, changes to parking lots, and the creation of new pathways.
 This work has improved campus accessibility, not only for individuals with mobility disabilities but also for other users, such as bicyclists and those with strollers.